-Scott served as the CIO and Deputy CEO of the Korea Investment Corporation (KIC), Korea’s US$130 billion Sovereign Wealth Fund, during 2009-2012, and is one of the few foreigners appointed to manage another country’s SWF portfolio.
+Mr. Kalb served as the CIO and Deputy CEO of the Korea Investment Corporation (KIC), Korea’s US$130 billion Sovereign Wealth Fund, during 2009-2012, and is one of the few foreigners appointed to manage another country’s SWF portfolio.
 During his time at KIC, assets under management grew from US$19 billion to US$60 billion.
-Prior to KIC, Scott worked in the financial industry for more than twenty-five years.
+Prior to KIC, Mr. Kalb worked in the financial industry for more than twenty-five years.
 Most recently, he was a senior portfolio manager at Balyasny Asset Management (2006-2008), CEO and senior portfolio manager at Black Arrow Capital Management (2002-2006), and senior equity portfolio manager at Tudor Investment Corp (1999-2002).
-Scott also worked at Citigroup for ten years (1990 – 1999), serving as managing director of International Asset Management (1995-1999) and of International Equity Research (1990-1995)
+Prior to this, Mr Kalb, worked at Citigroup for ten years (1990 – 1999), serving as managing director of International Asset Management (1995-1999) and of International Equity Research (1990-1995).

-Scott has been a member of the WE Forum Global Agenda Council on Long-term Investing and Infrastructure Development since 2009 and serves on the Advisory Board of the Private Capital Research Institute, a Harvard based initiative.
-Scott has written numerous articles and contributed to a variety of publications regarding long-term investing and the sovereign fund community.
-He lived in Asia for over fifteen years, speaks Korean and has an AM Degree from Harvard and a BA degree from Oberlin College.
+Since 2009, Mr. Kalb has been a member of the WE Forum Council on the Future of Long-term Investing, and a member of the Advisory Board of the Private Capital Research Institute, a Harvard based initiative.
+Mr. Kalb has published numerous articles regarding long-term investing and the sovereign fund community.
+He lived in Asia for over fifteen years, speaks Korean and has an MA Degree from Harvard and a BA degree from Oberlin College.